Wulingnus

 Wulingnus is a genus of spiders in the family Linyphiidae.

 Distribution

 Both described species are endemic to China.

 Etymology

 The genus name refers to Wuling Mountains (Wǔlíng (武陵)) in Central China, the type locality.

 W. furcatus is named after the bifurcate tip of embolus in the male palp (from Latin furcatus "forked").
-W. inversus is named after the inverted aspiral loop of copulatory ducts in the epigyne.
+W. inversus is named after the inverted aspiral loop of the copulatory ducts in the epigyne.

 Species

 As of October 2025, this genus includes two species: